Lausanne Committee for World Evangelization: The Cape Town Commitment

 The outcomes of Lausanne III were captured and published in The Cape Town Commitment.
 Issues that were addressed include evangelism in oral cultures, mission populations in diaspora, and the emergent megacities of the world.
 The title of The Cape Town Commitment was carefully chosen to communicate that it is not a declaration or a manifesto, but a commitment for the Lausanne Movement to fulfill, and has since become the road map for Lausanne.

 Crafted over the course of three years by engaged evangelical theologians from all continents, The Cape Town Commitment is the third major evangelical statement on missionary belief and practice produced by the Lausanne Movement.

 Lausanne IV, Seoul 2024

 The Fourth Lausanne Congress for World Evangelization is set to take place in Seoul, South Korea, in September 2024.
 The emphasis for this gathering will be listening to each other to discover gaps and opportunities, breakthroughs, opportunities for collaboration, areas for additional research, and expanded connections for the church globally.
 A listening process to discern the current dominant themes and issues facing the church will take place in anticipation of the fourth congress, as well as regional and generational gatherings.

 Lausanne IV hopes to multiply collaborative action on the ground through action teams which will be convened and implemented as a result of the fourth global congress in Seoul.

+A Lausanne leadership member clarified that a translation error led to the omission of key sentences from a statement on same-sex relations, resulting in misunderstanding.
+He emphasized that Lausanne opposes homosexuality but aimed to offer a European perspective to those struggling with same-sex attraction, which did not resonate with Asian sentiments.